7 Types of Artificial Intelligence

 Functionality-Based Types of Artificial Intelligence

-Functionality concerns how an AI applies its learning capabilities to process data, respond to stimuli and interact with its environment.
+Functionality is focused on how an AI applies its learning capabilities to process data, respond to stimuli and interact with its environment.
 As such, AI can be sorted by four functionality types.

 4. Reactive Machine AI